robertorcosta/azure-docs.pt-br/articles/search/cognitive-search-quickstart-blob.md

    ![Arquivos de origem no armazenamento de blobs do Azure](./media/cognitive-search-quickstart-blob/sample-data.png)

-1. [Crie um serviço da Pesquisa Cognitiva do Azure](search-create-service-portal.md) ou [localize um serviço existente](https://ms.portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Search%2FsearchServices) na mesma assinatura. É possível usar um serviço gratuito para este início rápido.
+1. [Crie um serviço do Azure Cognitive Search](search-create-service-portal.md) ou [localize um serviço existente](https://ms.portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Search%2FsearchServices). É possível usar um serviço gratuito para este início rápido.

 <!-- 1.
 You are almost done with this resource, but before you leave these pages, use a link on the left navigation pane to open the **Access Keys** page.
 In many tutorials, especially those that use the REST API, you will need a connection string to retrieve data from Blob storage.
 A connection string looks similar to the following example: `DefaultEndpointsProtocol=https;AccountName=<YOUR-ACCOUNT-NAME>;AccountKey=<YOUR-ACCOUNT-KEY>;EndpointSuffix=core.windows.net` -->